fsaudm/Streaming_QLlama/README.md

 # Meta-Llama-3.1-70B-Instruct-NF4 Text Generation

-This repository contains a Python script and notebook that demonstrates how to load a 4-bit quantized Meta-Llama-3.1 model using the Hugging Face Transformers library for text generation tasks.
+This repository contains a Jupyter notebook that demonstrates how to load a 4-bit quantized Meta-Llama-3.1 model using the Hugging Face Transformers library for text generation tasks.
 The script loads the model, tokenizer, generates and streams text based on user input.

-You can even run this notebook on Google Colab, making it simple to have your own Language Model (LLM) running for free!
+You can run this notebook on Google Colab, making it simple to have your own Language Model (LLM) running for free!

 ### Quick example
 ```python